ImLecus/mealmaster/README.md

 # mealmaster
-A terminal application written in Nim to generate weekly meal programs
+A terminal application written in Scala to generate weekly meal programs